 MD Governor Martin O’Malley Pledges to Make Marriage Equality a Top Legislative Priority

-July 22, 2011 by Christine Sloane, Regional Field Organizer
+Post submitted by Christine Sloane, Former HRC Regional Field Organizer

 Today, Governor Martin O’Malley of Maryland held a press conference this afternoon announcing that he will make marriage equality legislation a priority in the next legislative session.